alexandergall/bf-sde-nixpkgs/README.md

 directory `/lib/modules/$(uname -r)/build`, where `uname -r` provides the release identifier of the running kernel.
 The `build` directory is an artefact of the build procedure of the kernel itself.
-It contains everything needed to compile a kernel that will work with that specific kernel.
+It contains everything needed to compile a module that will work with that specific kernel.

 How exactly a kernel is built and how the build directory is